Psychology Schools in Indiana

 Earlham College offers a Bachelor of Arts in Psychology program that equips students with a core understanding of the study of psychology and prepares graduates for advanced study.
 Elective courses in the psychology major include Sensation and Perception, Cradle and Grave, Psychology of Sustainability, Counseling and Psychotherapy, and Health Psychology.
 The program includes a broad range of options for experiential learning, including observation opportunities and assisting in faculty research.
 Students may also elect to take an internship or field study for major credit.
 In addition, the program’s capstone is built around an original, empirical research project conducted in the senior year of study.
 Students also complete a comprehensive examination to complement the research project.
 The faculty of the Psychology Department have diverse areas of interest in the study of psychology and students enjoy individualized attention thanks to Earlham’s competitive 10:1 student-faculty ratio.

 Traditional Graduate Programs

 University of Indianapolis

 The University of Indianapolis’s School of Psychological Services features a Master of Arts (MA) in Clinical Psychology with graduate students permitted to concentrate in one of four areas, including foundational psychology, research psychology, mental health counseling, and addictions counseling.
-The mental health counseling and addictions counseling tracks features an additional specialty, for interested students, in child and adolescence.
+The mental health counseling and addictions counseling tracks feature an additional specialty in child and adolescence.
 Each track has different requirements for graduation.
 Foundational psychology requires 48 credits; research psychology majors must complete 54 credits while mental health counseling students undertake 60 credits and addictions counseling finish 66 credits.
 Only the research concentration requires a thesis, although all psychology graduate students must complete a practicum.